ducphanduyagentp/browser-pwn-advent-calendar/02/README.md

 ## Exploitation

 * Goals
-    * Avoid the Math.expm1 being convereted to ranges including -0, by making
+    * Avoid the Math.expm1 being convereted to ranges including -0
+        * Need this to be a Call node, specifically for this challenge because the patch is only partially reverted.
+        * A Call node is of type Union(PlainNumber, NaN)
+        * => Therefore, need to deopt so Math.expm1 is made a Call node, by calling the function with a string argument.
+The first optimized version assume it is always a Number, whether or not it is passed a string the first time.
     * Avoid the Object.is node to be replaced by a false constant, too soon